 An Informal Debt Agreement is an agreement between you and your creditors to change the terms on your existing debt contracts.
 It is a way to get out of debt without the consequences of a Part 9 Debt Agreement or Bankruptcy.
 It allows you to renegotiate the terms of your debt.
 You can then settle on a new repayment arrangement – one which is affordable to you.

 The benefits of an Informal Debt Agreement

 An Informal Debt Agreement can be your secret weapon against bad debt.
-As soon as you enter an Informal Debt Agreement your creditors must cease any recovery action so you won’t receive any more harassing phone calls!
+As soon as you enter the agreement your creditors must cease any recovery action.
+No more harassing phone calls!